shahanakattil/ai-in-a-day/04-conversational-ai/04-conversational-ai-new.md

 # Lab 4 - Conversational AI with Bot Service using Power Virtual Agents

-This lab covers Power Virtual Agents as the hero bot service and demonstrates how to use Copilot option to create bot.
+This lab covers Power Virtual Agents as the hero bot service and demonstrates how to use the Copilot option to create a bot.

 ## Task 1 - Explore lab scenario